 -- Jessica Henderson Daniel, PhD, ABPP

 Boston Children's President Sandra Fenwich and Prof. David Thomas

 Boston Children's Hospital celebrated the legacy of civil rights leader Reverend Doctor Martin Luther King, Jr. during its 2010 MLK Observance last Thursday.
 More than 200 Boston Children's employees attended the event, which was held in the Folkman Auditorium.
 Led by Jessica Henderson Daniel, PhD, ABPP, this year's observance commenced with a moment of silence to pay respect to all individuals, families and communities affected by the earthquake which has devastated the nation of Haiti.

 The theme of this year's observance was MLK Legacy: Mentoring.
 David A. Thomas, PhD, the N. Naylor Fitzhugh Professor of Business Administration at Harvard University's Graduate School of Business, served as the keynote speaker.
 Thomas is a recognized thought leader in the area of strategic human resource management.
-During his speech, Thomas emphasized the importance of collaborating and networking with individuals from diverse ethnicities, cultures and employment backgrounds.
+During his speech, Thomas emphasized the importance of collaborating and networking with individuals from diverse ethnicity, cultures and employment backgrounds.